 All employees have the right to a reasonable amount of unpaid time off to deal with an emergency involving a dependant.

 A dependant is a spouse, partner, child or parent, or a person who lives with the employee.
-It does not include tenants or boarders living in the family home.
+It does not include tenants, lodgers or boarders living in the family home or an employee who lives in the household such as a housekeeper.
 A dependant could also be someone else who reasonably relies on the employee for care, eg an elderly neighbour.

 Employees can take leave when a dependant: